Governors’ companies among recipients of virus relief loans

 A minor league baseball team part-owned by Ohio Gov. Mike DeWine received a loan, as did an investment company led by New Hampshire Gov. Chris Sununu’s family.
 A communications company in which New Jersey Gov. Phil Murphy has a stake, and a winery and hospitality company founded by California Gov. Gavin Newsom also were beneficiaries.
 At least six of billionaire West Virginia Gov. Jim Justice’s family businesses qualified for loans.
-And Virginia Gov. Ralph Northam’s former medical practice, in which he’s still invested, and a commercial real estate brokerage firm started by Maryland Gov. Larry Hogan also received loans.
+Virginia Gov. Ralph Northam’s former medical practice, in which he’s still invested, a commercial real estate brokerage firm started by Maryland Gov. Larry Hogan, and an air conditioning and supply company partially owned by Mississippi Gov. Tate Reeves also received loans.

-Governors have played a leading role in the U.S. response to the deadly coronavirus pandemic, issuing orders that shut down businesses and schools, established guidelines on masks and social distancing and shuttered residents in their homes.
+Governors have played a leading role in the U.S. response to the deadly coronavirus pandemic, issuing orders that shut down businesses and schools, establishing guidelines on masks and social distancing, and shuttering residents in their homes.

-Their businesses were able to successfully navigate a system that many Main Street businesses had trouble getting through before funding for the program’s first round of loans dried up.
+Their businesses were able to successfully navigate a system that many Main Street businesses had trouble accessing before the application deadline was extended to early next month.
 The aid package is the centerpiece of the federal government’s plan to rescue an economy devastated by shutdowns and uncertainty.
 The data released by the Treasury Department presents the fullest accounting of the program thus far.

 He is a part-owner of DeWine Seeds-Silver Dollar Baseball, which received a loan listed between $150,000 and $350,000.
 The company owns the Asheville Tourists, a minor league baseball team in North Carolina, which was purchased by the governor’s family in 2010.
 DeWine’s son, Brian DeWine, serves as president of the team.